Property Tax Disputes

 Proposition 13 was enacted in 1978 as a response to exorbitant property taxes in California.
 It effectively reduced and set the property tax rate in the state to 1% of a property’s value with a small increase each year up to a maximum of 2% regardless of appreciation.
 Property tax reassessments are made, however, whenever there is a change of ownership or new construction on a property.

 The Prop 13 and prop 19 rules and exemptions are very complex.
 With careful attention to property tax planning, our real estate and tax attorneys can help you save a significant amount of money in property taxes over the course of many years.

 San Francisco area property tax dispute lawyers

-The immediate value of a successful property tax dispute is a tax savings for the year being appealed.
+The immediate value of a successful property tax dispute is a tax saving for the year being appealed.
 You also benefit, however, from a reduced tax assessment for many years into the future.
-Most of the property tax disputes handled by the seasoned real estate and tax professionals at Moskowitz, LLP result in significant real estate property tax reductions and a large number are reduced to less than the prior tax period.
-For more information and assistance, call our San Francisco offices at (888) 829-3325 or (415) 394-7200.
+Most of the property tax disputes handled by the seasoned real estate and tax professionals at Moskowitz, LLP result in significant real estate property tax reductions, and a large number are reduced to less than the prior tax period.
+For more information and assistance, contact our San Francisco offices.